 Overview: Like many others, TDM looked past this beauty for a number of years before finally deciding to give it a whirl… the fool.
-It is understandable that trails like Alpine get the bulk of the attention in the area, but TDM would hold this one up as a fine example of what else is out there.
+It is understandable that trails like Alpine get the bulk of the attention in the area, but TDM would hold this one up as a fine example of what else is out there in the Oakridge triangle.
 What stands out in TDM’s mind is the backcountry feel of the whole thing; instead of the super buff tread found on Alpine and the nearby Hardesty Trail, Lawler serves up a similar combination of ridgelines and sidehills, but with a little less refinement.
 Not every line is perfect, and some of the sections flow only if you get them right…or maybe not at all.
 The riding is engaging, the forest pleasant, the views are memorable and the amount of vert is pretty staggering.
-One current detraction is that part of this vert is lost on the double-track road that finishes the descent, but this flaw is soon to be rectified by an additional section of trail that will take the singletrack right down to the bottom of the hill, linking it to the Bula/Hardesty trails.
+For years the one detraction to this route was a lame finish on a logging road on the descent, but that has now been replaced with a section of flow trail…it is a strange fit with the above section, but no matter…the fly has been removed from the ointment.
 It is worth mentioning that this trail actually climbs pretty well, assuming you don’t’ mind having to step off at a few challenging switchbacks.
 The ascent is formidable, but rewarding, and TDM recommends this out and back for the stronger spirits among us.
 To summarize this summary, this underappreciated gem has some querks, but makes a great choice for shuttlers and XC fiends alike.
-It doesn’t get the hype of other nearby options, but it’s a good line, and the expected completion of the extension of this trail could easily be the fix that brings it the stardom TDM believes it deserves.
+It doesn’t get the hype of other nearby options, but it’s a good line, and the recent completion of the extension of this trail could easily be the fix that brings it the stardom TDM believes it deserves.

-Pros: Some good views, sections of enjoyable backcountry-style riding, a big descent which is about to get a bit bigger, and relatively low traffic.
+Pros: Some good views, sections of enjoyable backcountry-style riding, a big descent which has gotten a bit bigger in recent years, and relatively low traffic.
 Climbing this will result in some strange looks from the padded hordes, but the endeavor is well rewarded for the inclined.
 It can be linked to other trails in the area, and works well for linking a series of shuttles on various trails along this ridge.